Ku-ring-gai cycle map

 Bikes and public transport

-- Do not block doorways on trains.
+- Do not block doorways, aisles and emergency exits.

 - Riding bicycles is not permitted at train stations or on trains.